What’s on at Delamere Forest Riding Club?

 DFRC Summer Camp

 Cathy London organises the annual Club camp at Somerford Park Farm.
 There’s a mix of lessons to suit all abilities, both horse and riders, in flatwork, show-jumping and cross country.
 Arrival is on Friday evening to settle the horses in to the stables, and for the riders to enjoy a meal and time to socialise before the hard work begins!
 There are two lesson per day, Saturday and Sunday, and breakfast, lunch and dinner are all catered for from Friday night to Sunday lunchtime.
-2023 Camp was fantastic.
-Roll on May 31 – June 2 2024!
-Thanks to Megan at MV Photography for taking some great pics of our members
+2024 Camp was fantastic.
+Roll on 2025!
+Thanks to Megan at MV Photography for taking some great pics of our members yet again.
+Dates for 2025 30th May – 1st June

 DFRC AGM & Prize giving